 Dallas Area Habitat for Humanity officially became a Habitat for Humanity affiliate in 1986.
 In the early years, dedicated volunteers completed the first Habitat home in Dallas in 1990, for the Smith family.
 The Smith family paid off their mortgage in 2003.
-Twenty-eight Habitat homebuyer families have since paid off their mortgages and own their homes outright.
+Fifty three Habitat homebuyer families have since paid off their mortgages and own their homes outright.

 In 1989, Dallas Habitat received a donation of 28 tax and lien-encumbered homes and lots.
 In partnership with Dallas Area Interfaith, a loan from Habitat International, and personal loans from Dallas Habitat board members, Habitat was able to accept the properties, payoff the debts, and clear the titles.
 This acquisition of land assets, including a few rental properties, helped establish a stable financial footing.
 Dallas Habitat’s first office was one of these homes on Hudson Street.

 In 1993, with support from the Dallas Junior League, Dallas Habitat became one of the first affiliates in the nation to construct a Women Build home – built and funded entirely by women.
 Dallas Habitat has since constructed 25 Women Build homes, including one built entirely by breast cancer survivors.